 Hello!
-My name is Zack, and I am currently a first-year graduate student in the Boston University Department of Astronomy and Institute for Astrophysical Research.
+My name is Zack, and I am currently a second-year graduate student in the Boston University Department of Astronomy and Institute for Astrophysical Research.
 I grew up in the Finger Lakes region of central New York State.
 I received my Bachelor of Arts magna cum laude with high honors in Physics and Astronomy from Colgate University in May of 2017.

 As an undergraduate at Colgate University I worked with Dr. Thomas Balonek for three years monitoring the optical brightness of several blazars, other active galactic nuclei, and variable stars using the Colgate University Foggy Bottom Observatory.
 During the course of the research I spent over 200 nights at the telescope, observing long-timescale